 Another way to help people see how your product will improve their life is through photos or videos of the product in use.
 Whether it’s how well a piece of clothing fits, how fast a toy moves or how well a product cleans a surface, seeing the product in use builds a deeper connection between customer and product.

-Getting this is more difficult than a product-only still photo.
+Getting this type of content is more difficult than a product-only still photo.
 Carve out time in the next month to take a few top products and build out deeper content.
 Start by trying to get 2-3 high-quality photos of the product in use.
 Then, watch sessions of people on that web page to see if they’re lingering longer on in-use photos versus product-only shots.

-And if you’re in a (which most e-commerce product categories are these days), it’s tough work carving out a loyal customer base.
+And if you’re in a super-competitive marketplace (which most e-commerce product categories are these days), it’s tough work carving out a loyal customer base.
 We hope these tips will help you spot optimization opportunities on your store.